 God doesn’t just ask us to believe things we can’t see.
 He also often requires us to obey when we do not have all the answers or understand everything.
 “Abraham obeyed without knowing where he was going.”

 I was talking to a friend recently who had just experienced this.
 He and his wife sensed God was leading him to take a job in another country.
 They sought counsel from their pastors and other close friends.
 They spent a lot of time praying about it.
 Everything seemed to be lining up.

 They sold their house.
 They began working through all of the details that are required for a big move.
 They felt that they were being led by the Holy Spirit.

 And then the door slammed shut.
-There was not much of an explanation given.
+There wasn’t much of an explanation given.
 The company that was hiring him apologized but had to cancel the job offer.

 I think there are a few questions that we can ask if we end up in a similar situation.

 1. Are we sure we heard from God?
 In my friend’s situation, he says that he knows they were following God’s leading.
 In other cases, though, people can get off-track by not praying about it and seeking counsel.
 Let’s make sure we are going after God’s will.

 2. What can I learn from this experience?
 Often, life’s greatest lessons take place on the journey, not at the final destination.
 Maybe God is wanting to teach us to trust him more.
 Maybe he is wanting us to learn how to live a more simple life.
 Maybe he is using this experience to get us ready for something much bigger.